HituziANDO/ActiveRealm/README.md

 #### asJSON(excepted:) { prop, value in }, asJSONString(excepted:) { prop, value in }
 #### asJSON(included:) { prop, value in }, asJSONString(included:) { prop, value in }

-Converts to JSON adding properties with a conversion method of a target.
+Converts to a JSON adding properties with a conversion method of a target.
 The method name is specified by Objective-C representation.

 ```swift
 let json = chris.asJSONString(excepted: ["uid", "createdAt", "updatedAt", "age"],